ElijahQuiazon/ElijahQuiazon/README.md

-### Hi there 👋
 <h1>Olah!</h1>
-<p>My name is Elijah!
-I'm currently working towards front-end development and some data analytic skills too!</p>
+<p>My name is Elijah! <br>
+  My goal is to build a portfolio for front-end development along with some data analytical skills.
-My name is Elijah! :blush:
-I've recently developed an interest for the world of programming.
-Really excited to learn through online courses and from peers who are out there!
 <!--
 **ElijahQuiazon/ElijahQuiazon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.